Division Links

 What is Ozone?

-Ozone is an odorless, colorless gas made up of three oxygen molecules (O3) and is a natural part of the environment.
+Ozone is an odorless, colorless gas made up of three oxygen atoms (O3) and is a natural part of the environment.
 It occurs both in the Earth’s upper atmosphere, or stratosphere, and at ground level in the lower atmosphere, or troposphere.

 Approximately 90 percent of atmospheric ozone is located in the stratosphere, which begins about six to ten miles above the Earth’s surface and extends upwards to about 31 miles.
 Ozone in the stratosphere, known as the “ozone layer,” occurs naturally and forms a protective barrier that prevents ultraviolet sunlight (UV-B) radiation from the sun from reaching the Earth’s surface and harming plant and animal life.
 This is commonly referred to as “good ozone.”